Rick-Phoenix/sketch/docs/src/configuration/configuration.md

 # Top Level Configuration

-These are the defaults for the top level configuration values:
+These are some of the default settings for the top level configuration values:

 ```yaml
 {{#include ../../../examples/top_level_config.yaml:all}}